Norai-Ai/nuroai-staking-backend-main/README.md

-# NuroAI Staking Backend
+# Norai Staking Backend

-This repository contains the backend for the NuroAI staking dApp.
+This repository contains the backend for the Norai staking dApp.
 It provides APIs to interact with the Ethereum blockchain for staking, unstaking, and claiming rewards.

 ## Features